dotnet/docs-maui/docs/migration/forms-projects.md

 | <xref:Xamarin.Forms.Color.Accent?displayProperty=fullName> |  | No .NET MAUI equivalent. |
 | <xref:Xamarin.Forms.Color.FromHex%2A?displayProperty=fullName> | <xref:Microsoft.Maui.Graphics.Color.FromArgb%2A?displayProperty=fullName> | <xref:Microsoft.Maui.Graphics.Color.FromHex%2A?displayProperty=fullName> is obsolete and will be removed in a future release. |

-In addition, all of the numeric values in <xref:Microsoft.Maui.Graphics.Color?displayProperty=fullName> are `float`, rather than `double` as used in <xref:Xamarin.Forms.Color?displayProperty=fullName>.
+In addition, all of the numeric values in a <xref:Microsoft.Maui.Graphics.Color?displayProperty=fullName> are `float`, rather than `double` as used in <xref:Xamarin.Forms.Color?displayProperty=fullName>.

 > [!NOTE]
 > Unlike Xamarin.Forms, a <xref:Microsoft.Maui.Graphics.Color?displayProperty=fullName> doesn't have an implicit conversion to <xref:System.Drawing.Color?displayProperty=fullName>.